-True to Life: British Realist Painting in the 1920s & 1930s Paperback
+True to Life: British Realist Painting in the 1920s & 1930s (paperback)

-This is the only book of its kind, giving an overview of British realist art from the 1920s and 1930s
+Beautifully illustrated in colour, this is the only book of its kind, giving an overview of British realist art from the 1920s and 1930s

 British realist art of the 1920s and 1930s is visually stunning - strong, seductive and demonstrating extraordinary technical skill.
 Despite this, it is often overshadowed by abstract art.
 This catalogue presents the very first overview of British realist painting of the period, showcasing outstanding works from private and public collections across the UK.
 Of the forty artists featured in the show, many were major figures in the 1920s and 1930s but later passed out of fashion as abstraction and Pop Art became the dominant trends in the post-war years.